antipatico/xv6-reverse-tools/README.md

 # Patches
 ## 1. dasm
 The `dasm` utility has been ported to xv6.
-It reads **binary** input from stdin and outputs it's 8086 disassembly in stdout.
-Various changes to the binary (and the compile options) had to be made to make this suitable.
+If launched without parameters it reads stdin as **binary data** and dissassembles it.
+If launched with a file path as a parameters it opens the file, reads it and disassembles it.
+IT DOES NOT search for the code, it just "stupidly" disassembles Various changes to the source had to be made to make this possible.
-It is possible to make it disassemble a file.
-Run with `-h` to print an help message.
 ## 2. standard library expansion
 Various functions have been added to the standard library, such as `sprintf`, `strcat` and `strncat`.
 Those were needed to port `dasm`.
 These changes can be found in `printf.c`, `user.h` and `ulib.c`.
 ## 3. filesystem double indirection
-Since the `dasm` binary couldn't fit the maximum file size, which is 140 blocks.
+The inital `dasm` binary (the one from btbd's disassembler) couldn't fit the maximum file size, which is 140 blocks.
 By default each block is made out of 512 bytes, and each file can have 12 direct blocks and 128 indirect blocks, for a total of 140 blocks \[4\].
 I edited the filesystem (`fs.c`, `fs.h`) to use double indirection instead of